wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

 Taking annual leave is never an issue, provided you give enough notice.
 If you work on a project with a "hard" deadline like an election or sporting event, your manager might ask you to avoid taking leave in the weeks leading up to the deadline, but this is not mandatory.

+## Working environment

+All BBC News engineering staff are located in [New Broadcasting House](http://www.bbc.co.uk/broadcastinghouse/).
+The entire building is accessible, and has the usual amenities including showers, toilets, and tea points, which are all also accessible.

+The engineering teams work in open plan spaces shared with a variety of other teams including journalists.
+They are currently spread out across two floors of the building which, if anything, acts as motivation to leave your desk and stretch your muscles out.

+If, like me, you find open spaces are detrimental to your productivity, then there are many quiet spaces available throughout the building which can be used at any time.
+Soundproof rooms can also be booked through an automated web system.

 ## Technologies

-Most of the software we write is written in Ruby, JavaScript, and PHP.
+Most of our products are web-based and are written in Ruby, JavaScript, and PHP alongside the usual HTML & CSS (usually Sass).
+We also have some non-web projects which tend to be written in Java and Scala.
 Teams have the freedom to use whichever technologies they like, provided there is sufficient justification.
-Here's a sample of technologies I've worked with so far at BBC News:
+Here's a sample of technologies which I've personally worked with so far at BBC News:

  * Responsive News is PHP application which uses [a range of interesting techniques](http://responsivenews.co.uk/post/123104512468/13-tips-for-making-responsive-web-design) to support all of the World Service languages and scripts.
- * The BBC News [AMP project](https://www.ampproject.org/) and many of the worldwide elections components are powered by an open-source [broker-renderer](https://en.wikipedia.org/wiki/Broker_Pattern) framework called [Alephant](https://github.com/BBC-News/alephant).
+ * The BBC News [AMP project](https://www.ampproject.org/) and many of the worldwide elections components are powered by an open-source [broker-renderer](https://en.wikipedia.org/wiki/Broker_Pattern) Ruby framework called [Alephant](https://github.com/BBC-News/alephant).
- * The BBC News front page is being rebuilt using React on a [highly-scalable Node.js platform](https://www.youtube.com/watch?v=pxmXiKlh5OU) developed by BBC Sport.
+ * The BBC News front page is being rebuilt using React and Node.js on a platform developed by BBC Sport.
  * One of our page composition systems is powered by services written in Ruby and Go.

 ## Other perks & local discounts

-All BBC News engineering staff are located in [New Broadcasting House](http://www.bbc.co.uk/broadcastinghouse/), just down the road from Oxford Circus.
-This puts us somewhat dangerously close to dozens of really great shops, restaurants, cafés, and bars.
+Being just down the road from Oxford Circus puts us somewhat dangerously close to dozens of really great shops, restaurants, cafés, and bars.
 Many of them offer a discount to BBC employees.

 The BBC runs a centralised benefits scheme which offers things like: